 The Realm Ethereal is a creation of fantasy themed art and stories.
 It is an ongoing project that explores the creation of new, fantastic characters set among fantastic worlds and realms.
 A blend of imaginative realistic art and storytelling are the hallmarks of this project.
 The characters and worlds in The Realm Ethereal exist as the storytelling vehicle for me to share the art and stories that emerge from this blend.

-I’m a creator with a thing for figure drawing and a strong comic book influence.
-While those areas heavily influence my art, I believe the process by which I synthesize all that information to create what I create comes from some place ethereal.
+I’m a creator who enjoys figure drawing and comic book art.
+While both of those areas heavily influence my art, I believe the process by which I synthesize all that information to create what I draw comes from some place ethereal.
 Mashing all this together provides me with the perfect narrative for continual and virtually limitless exploration into that ethereal realm.

 I love drawing in ink.
 Ink is a lot more direct than pencil.
 It’s also less forgiving which is what I really like about it.
 I start with small ink sketches, mostly using some kind of ink brush.
 I have my favorite natural hair brush, the Winsor-Newton Series 7.
 I’ll use that for when I do my tighter ink drawings.
 But for preliminary sketches, I’ll work with cheaper pen brushes.